pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 It is now possible to configure four different S3 buckets to comprise the Cloud Controller's filesystem, instead of just one.

-You can choose to use four different buckets if you are installing Pivotal Cloud Foundry for the first time, but not for an upgrade (i.e., from Pivotal Cloud Foundry v1.5 to v1.6).
+You can choose to use four different buckets if you are installing Pivotal Cloud Foundry&reg; for the first time, but not for an upgrade (i.e., from Pivotal Cloud Foundry&reg; v1.5 to v1.6).
 This is because the data will not be automatically migrated from the one bucket configuration in 1.5 to separate buckets in 1.6.
 It is recommended to use separate buckets for new deployments.
 Existing deployments are supported with one bucket.

 ##### Experimental Features

 There are no experimental features being introduced in PCF Elastic Runtime for v1.6.

 #### Improved MySQL Service
-MySQL, used by some of the Pivotal Cloud Foundry system applications in the past, is now available as a data store for every Pivotal Cloud Foundry system component and application, including Cloud Controller and UAA.
+MySQL, used by some of the Pivotal Cloud Foundry&reg; system applications in the past, is now available as a data store for every Pivotal Cloud Foundry&reg; system component and application, including Cloud Controller and UAA.
 This is an improvement over the non-highly-available Postgresql databases that these components and applications relied upon in previous releases.

-You can choose to use this MySQL service if you are installing Pivotal Cloud Foundry for the first time, but not for an upgrade (e.g.: from Pivotal Cloud Foundry v1.5 to v1.6).
+You can choose to use this MySQL service if you are installing Pivotal Cloud Foundry&reg; for the first time, but not for an upgrade (e.g.: from Pivotal Cloud Foundry&reg; v1.5 to v1.6).
 This is because the data will not be automatically migrated from an existing database to a new one.
 A future release is planned that will address data migration for installations that started with a postgres database.

-If you do install Pivotal Cloud Foundry on the MySQL databases only, then you can scale down the Apps Manager Database (Postgres), Cloud Controller Database (Postgres), and UAA Database (Postgres) to zero instances.
+If you do install Pivotal Cloud Foundry&reg; on the MySQL databases only, then you can scale down the Apps Manager Database (Postgres), Cloud Controller Database (Postgres), and UAA Database (Postgres) to zero instances.
 Those components will instead use the MySQL cluster.

 #### API/cf CLI